Laminectomy

 Open laminectomy

-During an open laminectomy, the surgeon will make a small incision in the back, and then use specialized instruments to remove the portion of the lamina that is pressing on the spinal cord or nerve roots.
+During an open laminectomy, the surgeon will make an incision in the back, and then use specialized instruments to remove the portion of the lamina that is pressing on the spinal cord or nerve roots.
 In some cases, the surgeon may also remove any surrounding tissue, such as a herniated disc, that is putting pressure on the spinal cord or nerve roots.
 The incision is then closed with sutures or staples.

 Minimally invasive laminectomy